History and Timeline of the Freedom to Marry in the United States

 November 8, 2005: The discriminatory constitutional amendment Proposition 2 is passed in Texas, constitutionally excluding same-sex couples from marriage.
 In April of that year, same-sex couples in Kansas are denied any form of family recognition by a similar anti-gay constitutional amendment.

 October 25, 2006: The New Jersey Supreme Court issues a unanimous ruling in Lewis v.
-Harris that same-sex couples are entitled to all state-level spousal rights and responsibilities.
+Harris, a case brought by Lambda Legal, that same-sex couples are entitled to all state-level spousal rights and responsibilities.
 The court defers to the legislature on the question of how to extend these rights and responsibilities, suggesting the state either permit couples to marry or create a separate legal status for same-sex couples, such as civil union.
 In December, the legislature fails to provide the full freedom to marry, settling for the creation of the separate and lesser mechanism of civil union.

 November 7, 2006: Anti-gay activists continue their anti-marriage, anti-family agenda by passing constitutional amendments denying same-sex couples the freedom to marry in seven more states - Colorado, Idaho, South Carolina, South Dakota, Tennessee, Virginia, and Wisconsin.
 Arizona becomes the first state to reject an anti-gay marriage amendment at the ballot.